HannaHZZ-123/HannaHZZ-123.github.io/source/_posts/Projects.md

 ### Notes and Solution Manuals for Algebra

 During my spare time as a Ph.D. student, I self-studied some classic texts including Rotman's on Algebraic Topology, Fulton's book on Algebraic Curves and Atiyah-MacDonald.
-I have documented my personal solutions to most of the problems in the latter two books [here](https://github.com/HannaHZZ-123/Algebra).
+I have documented my personal solutions to most of the problems in the latter two books [here](https://github.com/HannaHZZ-123/Algebra), see [here](/updates) for the PDF version.
+Besides, I intended to merge my notes taken during the algebra courses and self-studies into a single one.
+It is an on-going project and my updates on the note can be found [here](/updates).

-Also, while reading Atiyah-MacDonald, I feel like despite the fame of the book (it is the book that everyone recommends to me on commutative algebra), it has one major shortcoming that makes it hard to read for beginners like me, that is the lack of motivation from geometric perspective.
-(Of course, that is because the authors assume the readers are equipped with such knowledge.)
-So after taking the graduate course on commutative algebra, I decided to collect my [notes](https://github.com/HannaHZZ-123/Algebra) taken in multiple courses and write my own notes based on Atiyah-MacDonald.
-At the time of the application, I have finished the part on preliminary homological algebra (Though Atiyah-MacDonald does not appeal to results in homological algebra directly, the chapter about modules will be pretty chaotic without the language of homological algebra.
-Also, there are some exercises that utilize derived functors like $\mathrm{Tor}^i$ and $\varprojlim^i$).
-I will continue updating the notes afterwards.
-See the updates [here](/updates)

 ### Circular Coordinate Computation Using Persistent Cohomology